ZoranStojsavljevic/BeagleBoard-Workshop-Examples/kernel_titbits/README.md

 The /srv directory contains “data for services provided by the system.”
 If you were using the Apache HTTP server to serve a website, you’d likely store your website’s files in a directory inside the /srv directory.

+#### /sys - Kernel Driver Interface

+/sys is an interface to the kernel.
+Specifically, it provides a filesystem-like view of information and configuration settings that the kernel provides, much like /proc.
+Writing to these files may or may not write to the actual device, depending on the setting you're changing.
+It isn't only for managing devices, though that's a common use case. /sys was introduced before the Linux kernel reached 2.6 (back when there was a 2.4/2.5 split).

 #### /tmp – Temporary Files

 Applications store temporary files in the /tmp directory.
 These files are generally deleted whenever your system is restarted and may be deleted at any time by utilities such as tmpwatch.